People's Mojahedin Organization of Iran: Cult of personality

-Structure and organization
+Structure and organisation

-Organizations
+Organisations

-Alongside its central organization, the PMOI has a political wing, the National Council of Resistance of Iran (NCRI), established in 1981 with the stated goal of uniting the opposition to the Iranian government under one umbrella organization.
-The organization has the appearance of a broad-based coalition, but analysts consider NCRI and MEK to be synonymous and recognize the NCRI as an only "nominally independent" political wing of the PMOI.
+Alongside its central organisation, the PMOI has a political wing, the National Council of Resistance of Iran (NCRI), established in 1981 with the stated goal of uniting the opposition to the Iranian government under one umbrella organisation.
+The organisation has the appearance of a broad-based coalition, but analysts consider NCRI and MEK to be synonymous and recognise the NCRI as an only "nominally independent" political wing of the PMOI.
 In 2002 the FBI reported that the NCRI has always been "an integral part" of the MEK and its "political branch".

 The PMOI also historically maintained a dedicated armed wing known as the National Liberation Army of Iran (NLA) that was established in 1987 to serve as an infantry force and coordinate the different militant groups members of the NCRI.
 It was formally disbanded in 2003 during the Iraq war.

-Through its history, the MEK has maintained several front organizations including the Association of Iranian Scholars and Professionals, the Association of Iranian Women, Iran Aid, the California Society for Democracy, the Iranian-American Community of Northern Virginia and the Union Against Fundamentalism.
+Through its history, the MEK has maintained several front organisations including the Association of Iranian Scholars and Professionals, the Association of Iranian Women, Iran Aid, the California Society for Democracy, the Iranian-American Community of Northern Virginia and the Union Against Fundamentalism.

 Membership

-Before the Iran-Iraq war, the MEK was estimated to have about 2,000 members, peaking at 10,000 to 15,000 during the 1980s.
+Before the Iran–Iraq War, the MEK was estimated to have about 2,000 members, peaking at 10,000 to 15,000 during the 1980s.
 (Note: Available estimates of historical MEK membership are: